About

 I love producing and reporting audio stories.
 I’ve reported a lot on how poor people navigate the civil courts, particularly family court and immigration court.
 Stories about forfeiture, access to counsel in the immigration courts, and termination of parental rights.
 I spent several years reporting a series of articles exploring what happens when people confront lenders and landlords in court without the benefit of lawyers, as almost all low-income borrowers do.

 At Pineapple Street, I’ve worked on weekly shows and long-term narrative projects.
+I led the team behind the audio for The Book of Hov.
 Octavia’s Parables is a labor of love, conceived with adrienne maree brown and hosted by adrienne and the incomparable Toshi Reagon.
 As a freelancer, I’ve made a series with Jad Abumrad about gay conversion therapy called UnErased, a series with Edible Magazine about food and technology, and helped launch a series about the opioid crisis.

 Before WNYC, I was an Alicia Patterson Fellow and an editor at the Investigative Reporting Workshop.
 Before that, I was a reporter at the Center for Public Integrity, covering the subprime mortgage meltdown.